-Pricing Manager Job Description: Why A Job In Pricing Is Often Set Up To Fail
+Pricing Manager Job Description: Why Pricing Managers Are Set Up To Fail

 Pricing professionals often tell me that gaining trust, buy-in and alignment around pricing is the toughest part of the job.
-All too often, pricing managers and analysts join new teams with hopes of achieving great results and building their career only to find they are pretty much on their own; fighting against un-supportive and silo-ed business environments with chaotic pricing operations and pricing system.
+All too often, pricing managers and analysts join new teams with hopes of achieving great results and building their careers.
+Only to find they are pretty much on their own.
+Fighting against unsupportive and siloed business environments with chaotic pricing operations and pricing systems.

-No matter the company or industry, the topic of pricing raises natural concerns, questions and even conflict between teams and functions.
-And, when you look at the causal drivers for this, the pricing team’s major problem can be traced back to how the pricing team and function was set up in the first place.
+No matter what company or industry, the topic of pricing raises natural concerns, questions and even conflict between teams and functions.
+When you look at the causal drivers for this, the pricing team’s major problem can be traced back to how the pricing team and function were set up in the first place.

-- Many pricing executives are hired into pricing roles under false pretences (pricing manager job description docs often do not represent the actual job, culture and team dynamics experienced)
+- Many pricing executives are hired into pricing roles under false pretences (pricing manager job descriptions often do not represent the actual job, culture and team dynamics experienced.)